 Grade reports are available to students at the end of each semester of enrollment showing grades, hours attempted, hours completed, hours earned, honor points and GPA.
 To protect the student's privacy, this information is not given out by telephone.
 Grade reports are not released for students who have outstanding financial obligations to MCC or have overdue library materials.
 Grade reports and unofficial transcripts can be viewed and printed through a secure link at my.montcalm. edu.
 It is the student's responsibility to check his/her grades at the end of each semester or academic session.
-The Academic Appeal Process is outlined on page 28.
+The Academic Appeal Process is outlined on page 26.
 The archived transcript shall be considered the permanent academic record.

 A signed, written request to Enrollment Services is required to release a student's academic transcript to a third party.
-The request should include the student's name and former names used while attending MCC, dates of attendance, and social security or student ID number.
+The request must include the student's name and former names used while attending MCC, dates of attendance, and last four digits of the social security number or student ID.
 The first three transcripts are issued free of charge.
 The fourth and subsequent copies are \$1 each.
 No transcripts will be issued for students who have outstanding financial obligations to MCC or who have defaulted on student loans.

 Unofficial copies of transcripts may be printed through MCC's student portal at my.montcalm. edu or sent to students upon request.
-Transcripts from other institutions cannot be released or copied.
+Transcripts from other institutions, including high schools, cannot be released or copied.